-This one-bowl recipe for vegan chocolate cutout cookies with buttercream frosting is super simple and perfect for any holiday!
+This one-bowl recipe for vegan chocolate cutout cookies with buttercream frosting is super simple and the perfect Valentine's Day dessert!
+You could really make these for any holiday.

 VideoI'm just swooning over these little cutouts of chocolate delight.
 Currently, I've got a box of them nestled in the freezer and I'm using sheer willpower to keep them there for Valentine's week.
 They are SO good!
 Of course, I did let Ryan try them during the testing process, and he was very distraught when he learned that the majority of these cookies would be frozen for enjoying on the actual holiday.
 Ha!